 Tracking your inventory levels in real time is key for keeping the right items on the shelves in the right quantities—i.e., good inventory management.
 Whether by hand or through your POS system, a sound inventory management system records every sale in detail and adjusts inventory levels as each item is sold.

-While you can use a spreadsheet for inventory tracking, I used a POS system with integrated inventory management.
-My POS system tracked inventory levels in real time and adjusted quantities with every sale.
-Then, as my inventory numbers would dip below my designated safety stock level, I would get automatic low-stock alerts and PO generation for the low-stock items.
+While you can use a spreadsheet for inventory tracking, using a POS system with integrated inventory management is the most reliable option.
+A good POS system tracks inventory levels in real time and adjusts quantities with every sale.
+As your inventory numbers dip below designated safety stock level, you’ll get automatic low-stock alerts and PO generation for the low-stock items.

 A POS system will make tracking inventory levels and reordering your supplies quick and easy and, most importantly, will base your inventory levels on actual sales, not on your best guess.